-This guide explains how to install the system.
+This guide explains how to install the PARTNER® Plus Communications System.
 It begins with an example system setup, then follows with an illustration of the components you need to install the system and general guidelines to consider before installation.
 Next, it provides step-by-step instructions for connecting and testing the components for initial installation and upgrades.
 Finally, it ends with important system specifications and requirements.